 Application of marketing principles to world markets in a variety of social, legal, technological and economic environments.
 Practices of international trade.
+Prerequisites: MK 2030 (previously MK 2050)

 MK 4161 DIRECT MARKETING AND CRM - LEVEL 6

 Examination of the concepts, strategies, and applications involved in direct marketing.
 Topics include the scope of direct marketing, planning and launching direct marketing programs, CRM tools, measuring response, and evaluating performance.